quantumlib/OpenFermion/docker/README.md

         [virtual machine ip]:8888
 ```

-where [virtual machine ip] is extracted from step 10 and 8888 is the port
+where [virtual machine ip] is extracted from `docker-machine ip` and 8888 is the port
-number (or any other port number that one specifies in step 11).
+number (or any other port number that one specifies previously).
 A webpage
 asking for token string should appear.
-Use the token string in step 12 to
+Use the token string obtained from before to
 enter Jupyter Notebook.
 If logged in successfully, you should be able to freely
 navigate through the entire Docker image and launch any Jupyter notebook in the image.